Agent Factory Recap: A Deep Dive into Agent Evaluation, Practical Tooling, and Multi-Agent Systems

 From Development to Production

 The ADK workflow is fantastic for development, but it doesn’t scale.
-For production‑grade needs you should move to a platform that can handle large‑scale evaluations.
+For production‑grade needs, move to a platform that can handle large‑scale evaluations.

 From the Inner Loop to the Outer Loop: ADK and Vertex AI